 There are hundreds of fun things to do in Las Vegas for entertainment, making it a city where you're unlikely to feel bored.
 Sin City has excellent casinos, hotels, nightclubs, and attractions.
 But it's not all about gambling and partying.
-There are also numerous nearby places to hike, camp, and take in the views.
+There are also numerous nearby places to hike, camp, and enjoy the views.

-We've selected the ten most incredible things to do in Las Vegas this year to help you make the most of your trip, whether you're diving into this 4 day Vegas package or just stopping by for a quick weekend escape.
+We've selected the ten most incredible things to do in Las Vegas this year to help you make the most of your trip, whether you're diving into this 4-day Vegas package or just stopping by for a quick weekend escape.

 Table of Contents